Say "Hai" to Japan - get your Japan Rail Pass today! 🌸 Take a look

 Using public transport in Amsterdam

 If you want to use public transport, Amsterdam Centraal Station is extremely well-connected to the rest of the city by the local tram, metro and bus networks.
-The station is also within walking distance from most of the top neighborhoods.
+The station is also within walking distance of most of the top neighborhoods.

 Explore Europe by train with a Eurail Pass